mathewroy/ynabr/README.md

 * **What is the goal of this project?**

-  The goal of this project is to enable YNAB users to get a prespective on their own data.
-It also exists to show others how R can be used.
-I'm using it as an opportunity to learn R programming.
+  The goal of this project is to enable YNAB users to get a prespective on their own budgets and spending activities.
+It also exists to illustrate how R can be used.
+I'm using it as an opportunity to do both.